junxit/us-congress-bills-111/metadata.md

 - 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 354 - 72 (Roll no. 652).(text: CR 7/27/2009 H8831)
 - 2009-07-28 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-07-29 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-12-03 — Committee on Environment and Public Works Subcommittee on Water and Wildlife.
+Hearings held.
+- 2009-12-10 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-04-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-173.
+- 2010-04-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-173.
+- 2010-04-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 356.